SuperOptimizer/CLLFS/README.md

+# CLLFS - Clang `llvmlibc` Linux From Scratch

+LLVM has all the bits to create an entire `x86_64-linux-llvm` based linux distro - but not enough to compile itself :( - so let's do it do it: [oasislinux](https://github.com/oasislinux/oasis).

+x86_64 only. llvm 21+ everything. no glibc / gnu / musl / binutils. [-Omg -O4 -flto=full+fat](https://www.shlomifish.org/humour/by-others/funroll-loops/Gentoo-is-Rice.html)

+goals: get it working before the rest of my sanity leaves me.

 # CMLFS - Clang Musl Linux From Scratch

 CMLFS can either mean "Clang-built Musl Linux from Scratch" or "Clang MLFS".
 It started as a hobby to see if a Linux system can be built with clang as primary toolchain and GCC as secondary (for packages that cannot be built with clang).
 This is based on [Linux From Scratch](www.linuxfromscratch.org) and my previous work [MLFS](https://github.com/dslm4515/Musl-LFS).
 Big thanks to [Chimera-Linux](https://chimera-linux.org) that had patches that fixed a lot of issues.